“Jacob! Come here, please!”

 Know What You Are Dealing With

-I’ll be honest, when I first encountered passive aggressive behavior within my child I didn’t pin point it as passive aggressive behavior.
+I’ll be honest, when I first encountered passive aggressive behavior within my child, I didn’t pinpoint it as passive aggressive behavior.
 I honestly thought he was just going through a “phase.”

 Kids go through quite a few phases in their childhood.
 They go through the attachment phase where Mom or Dad can’t leave without them sobbing uncontrollably; they go through phases with TV shows and characters they love; they go through phases with certain foods.